 Shopping centres in Calabria are spotlessly clean, modern and bright.
 You will find most of the chain shops you can find in the cities of Reggio Calabria or Cosenza.
 There are also small interesting shops as well as many displays where you can try different food or wine products.
 I remember almost having lunch in one of them with all the food tastings and then one shop was promoting their coffee brand and stopped us to offer free coffee.

 You can walk around without feeling a drop of rain.
 Music is played as people shop and browse.
 It is a bright cheerful atmosphere in these centres.
 Once you have done some shopping, you can sit and relax at the different coffee and ice cream bars and even have lunch in one of the restaurants.
+A great day out on a rainy day.

 Ice skating and cinemas